brewchetta/QuillTree/README.md

 I developed the QuillTree project as a means of connecting writers to each other and to writing groups.
 Still under development, users can currently write out a profile and add multipage stories to their portfolio.

+## Demo Video

+A demonstration of the website can be found here: https://youtu.be/-2udEQoWYro

 ## Unsplash API

 Users can choose the backgrounds for their profiles and stories through the Unsplash API.
 Photography from Unsplash adds an extra layer of professional aesthetic to every story.